 We love the reward redemption flexibility the card champions.
 You can use your rewards to book travel on any airline, hotel or cruise ship.
 You can even pay your cab fare.

 What’s more, discount travel sites are covered here, as well, letting you book your trip your preferred way.

 If you’re a globetrotter, road-tripper or wanderer of any type, the Barclaycard Arrival Plus World Elite Mastercard should be in your wallet.
-At just $89 annually (and that’s waived the first year) this card offers generous and simple rewards, along with travel protections and no foreign transaction fees — just like the flashier, more expensive travel cards, but without the big price tag for ownership.
+At just $89 annually this card offers generous and simple rewards, along with travel protections and no foreign transaction fees — just like the flashier, more expensive travel cards, but without the big price tag for ownership.

-For a card without a first-year annual fee, the sign-up bonus is pretty generous.
-Earn 40,000 bonus miles, worth $400, after spending $3,000 on purchases within the first 90 days.
+The current sign-up bonus is pretty generous.
+Earn 60,000 bonus miles after spending $5,000 on purchases within the first 90 days.
 The mileage redemption is as easy as it gets.
 You can book through Barclaycard’s travel portal or just redeem your mileage as a statement credit and book your travel via any method you like.